kigster/back-seat-driver/README.md

-ServoMaster: Autonomous Vehicle Library for Arduino
+BackSeatDriver: Autonomous Vehicle Library for Arduino
 ====================================================

+This library provides a convenient non-blocking command API to programmatically drive an autonomous vehicle based on various motor configurations expressed as concrete adapters.

+Supported adapters include:

-This library provides a convenient non-blocking command API to programmatically drive an autonomous vehicle.
-Current implementation is aimed at a 2-wheeled robot, with the two Servo motors setup opposite each other.
-Therefore to move the robot forward (or backward), two Servos need to rotate in the opposite direction (this is certainly true in the current version of the library, but may be more flexible in the future if need arises).
+ * TwoServoAdapter: this is for robots with two Servo motors setup opposite each other.
+Therefore to move the robot forward (or backward), two Servos need to rotate in the opposite direction.
+ * DCMotorAdapter: this is for robots with 2 or 4 DC motors (not yet supported).

 ### Library Features: